Ruvin/Conscious-ClickUp-Thunderbird-Plugin/README.md

     go to workspace settings
     check the URL and find the ID after the '/team/xxxxxx'.

-once you have the above keys, use the Add-on options page (In your Thunderbird navigate to Tool > Add-ons > Extensions > Conscious ClickUp > Options) to add those keys.
+once you have the above keys, use the add-on options page for the configuration.
+(In your Thunderbird navigate to Tool > Add-ons > Extensions > Conscious ClickUp > Options)
 ```

 Step 3

 ```
-'ClickUp Sync' icon will display in the top right-hand side of Thunderbird.
+'ClickUp Save' icon will display in the top right-hand side of Thunderbird.
 ```

 ## Authors